jaketobrien/ASTRIS/README.md

 ### Terminal Range

 The TR CV pipeline for 6DoF pose estimation.
-This pipeline operates the exact same way as the NR CV pipeline, except it bypasses the SDN because the target is close enough to not need any detaction or cropping.
+This pipeline operates the exact same way as the NR CV pipeline, except it bypasses the SDN because the target is close enough to not need any detection or cropping.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a05b323b-ec30-46f5-a83e-fc31f56334ea" width="1000" alt="TR_CV_Pipeline">